quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Pacing

-This document does not specify a pacer, but it is RECOMMENDED that a sender pace sending of all retransmittable packets based on input from the congestion controller.
+This document does not specify a pacer, but it is RECOMMENDED that a sender pace sending of all in-flight packets based on input from the congestion controller.
 For example, a pacer might distribute the congestion window over the SRTT when used with a window-based controller, and a pacer might use the rate estimate of a rate-based controller.